No evidence that sex spoils sport

 The Australian team hit the headlines when its committee decided shooter Russell Mark could not share a room in the athletes' village with his wife and fellow shooting competitor Lauryn Mark.

-Mark, a six-time Olympian and double trap gold medallist in the 1996 Atlanta Games, said he was planning to sneak off in the night to see his wife.
+Mark, a six-time Olympian and double trap gold medalist in the 1996 Atlanta Games, said he was planning to sneak off in the night to see his wife.

-The Australian Olympic Committee played down the furore, saying allowing the couple to share would inconvenience other female athletes.
+The Australian Olympic Committee played down the furor, saying allowing the couple to share would inconvenience other female athletes.

-In Italy, sports fans have been fascinated by the pre-race activities of the nation's best-known sportswoman, Federica Pellegrini, who won a gold medal in the 200 metres freestyle at the Beijing 2008 Games.
+In Italy, sports fans have been fascinated by the pre-race activities of the nation's best-known sportswoman, Federica Pellegrini, who won a gold medal in the 200 meters freestyle at the Beijing 2008 Games.

 Her boyfriend, fellow Italian swimmer Filippo Magnini, told magazine Chi they would be avoiding sex before Pellegrini's London races.